Algorithm Selection for Software Verification using Graph Neural Networks: Model Interpretability

 K-Induction is a generalization of the induction principle.
 While induction attempts to prove both the base case and the n+1 case, K-Induction attempts to prove both the base case and the n+k case.
 By integrating K-Induction into BMC, tools do not have to exhaustively explore looping and recursive behavior.
 Instead, they can attempt to prove the base case and the n+k case are safe.

-Over 30\% of all edges deemed important by the model for BMC+K graphs deal with looping behavior, whether it be the loop itself or a loop index variable which bounds the loop's execution.
-Two thirds of the loop index variable edges deal with large or non-determinate bounds, scenarios BMC alone should not be able to handle.
+Nearly a quarter of all edges deemed important by the model for BMC+K graphs deal with looping behavior, whether it be the loop itself or a loop index variable which bounds the loop's execution.
+75\% of these codes deal with loops with large bounds.
+If there is a small bound, K-Induction may be more expensive than tools which unwind the loop to completion and verify the program.
+This may explain why the network looks for codes dealing with large bounds on loops, as the loop needs to have a high enough bound for K-Induction to be worth its cost.